Westbrook House Dental Surgery

 You do not have to suffer for your teeth.
 The procedure is usually done under local anaesthesia.

-Dimitar has a special interest in endodontics and in aesthetic dentistry.
-He has gained his Msc in Endodontics from the University of Warwick.
+Dimitar has a special interest in endodontics and in aesthetic dentistry and is currently working towards a masters degree in endodontics.

 Westbrook House Dental Surgery is here to help you with dental implants, braces, cavities and fillings, gum disease, oral hygiene and more at 6 West Street, Newbury, RG14 1BD.